Forget Runyon Canyon: Try These 10 Secret Hikes in LA Instead

 Distance: 2 miles

-A quick out-and-back two-miler in the Santa Monica Mountains, this kid-friendly trek leads to a graffiti-covered cement platform that once served as a fire lookout point.
-Now it offers up a vibrant backdrop worthy of your Instagram photos—particularly during sunrise when it appears as if you’re floating above a sea of clouds.
+This kid-friendly out-and-back two-miler in the Santa Monica Mountains leads to a graffiti-covered cement platform that once served as a fire lookout point.
+Now it offers a vibrant backdrop worthy of your Instagram photos—particularly during sunrise when it looks like you’re floating above a sea of clouds.
 The best part?
-No two visits will ever be the same—not if the graffiti artists who display their colorful work here have anything to say about it!
+No two visits will ever be the same—not if the graffiti artists have anything to say about it.
 Look out for the entrance after the intersection of Saddle Peak and Stunt Roads.

 Santa Clarita